CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 ## 3. Current Status

-- **New Feature Complete:** The workbench k8sStatus feature is implemented.
-Focus is now on refinement.
+- **New Feature In Progress:** The focus has shifted from workbench status to implementing authorization.
 - **Major Architecture Milestone:** Role management and client-side authentication demonstrate the maturity and effectiveness of the established architectural patterns.
-- **Branch Status:** Working on `feat/k8sstatus` branch for the new workbench loading state functionality.
+- **Branch Status:** Working on `feat/authz` branch for Gatekeeper integration.
 - **Architecture Proven:** The core data and UI patterns have been successfully applied across all major entities and are ready for the new feature.
 - **✅ Test Suite Stability:** All tests are passing consistently.
 - **✅ Authentication Complete:** Client-side authentication refactor is complete and stable.